-Trump: I’d Like to Withdraw My Guilty Plea and Change to ‘Not Guilty’
+Trump: I’d Like to Withdraw My Guilty Plea and Change It to ‘Not Guilty’

 It is highly unlikely Trump used that formulation.
 What he did was withhold the aid and repeatedly demand the investigation.
 In public, he has translated his demand into code — “corruption,” which he helpfully translated for the media yesterday.
 In early September, a reporter asked Mike Pence point-blank if he could “assure Ukraine that the holdup of that money has absolutely nothing to do with efforts, including by Rudy Giuliani, to try to dig up dirt on the Biden family.”
 Pence didn’t deny it.
 Instead, he reiterated the connection: “As President Trump had me make clear, we have great concerns about issues of corruption … To invest additional taxpayer [money] in Ukraine, the president wants to be assured that those resources are truly making their way to the kind of investments that will contribute to security and stability in Ukraine.”

 The Doocy defense is that it’s not extortion unless you explicitly told the shopkeeper you’d break his legs unless he paid protection money.
-In the absence of an explicit statement between the two principles linking the payment to the threat, demanding protection money and threatening to break his legs are simply two disconnected negotiations.
+In the absence of an explicit statement between the two principals linking the payment to the threat, demanding protection money and threatening to break his legs are simply two disconnected negotiations.

 The most creatively inspired defense comes via Byron York.
 The Washington Examiner columnist and self-appointed amateur Trump defense attorney argues, “The public does not know everything it needs to know about the Ukraine situation.”
 This is true, of course, and the reason the public doesn’t know everything is that Trump has suppressed the whistle-blower report that his own appointee deemed urgent and credible.